This FAQ explains how patients can manage their My Health Record (MHR) information and what happens when providers access that information in Zedmed.

 How can patients restrict access to MHR?

 Patients have a Provider Access list in MHR that allows them to give some providers access and block others.
 A key function of the Provider Access list is the creation of access codes.
-Patients can restrict access to their MHR information using Record Access Codes (RAC), and they can also restrict access to specific documents using Limited Document Access Codes (LDAC).
+Patients can restrict access to their MHR information using Record Access Codes (RAC).
+They can also restrict access to specific documents using Limited Document Access Codes (LDAC).
 If a provider does not access a patient's MHR for three years, the access provided by these codes will expire.

 Record Access Code (RAC)

-If a RAC is required, Zedmed will display an orange MHR icon with a padlock above Summary Views.
-The icon will be green if there is no RAC.
+If an RAC is required, Zedmed will display an orange MHR icon with a padlock above Summary Views.
+The icon will be green if no RAC is required.

 Limited document Access Codes (LDAC)

 An LDAC code is given by the patient to a specific healthcare provider organisation so they can access a document the patient has set to Restricted Access.
 Healthcare providers who accessed the record before the code was set will continue to have access.
-Healthcare Providers the patient has given Restricted Access in the Access by Healthcare Provider section of their record will be able to see any restricted documents without an LDAC.
+Healthcare providers that the patient has given Restricted Access to will be able to see any restricted documents without an LDAC.
 Learn more

 Some types of documents cannot have Restricted Access, including: